nextflow-io/nextflow/docs/process.rst

 Input of type 'set'
 --------------------

-The ``set`` classifier allows you to group multiple parameters in a single parameter definition.
+The ``set`` qualifier allows you to group multiple parameters in a single parameter definition.
 It can be useful when a process receives, in input, tuples of values that need to be handled separately.
 Each element in the tuple is associated to a corresponding element with the ``set`` definition.
 For example::